Dog bite

-A dog bite is a bite upon a person or other animal by a dog, including from a rabid dog.
+A dog bite is a bite upon a person or other animal by a dog.
 More than one successive bite is often called a dog attack, although dog attacks can include knock-downs and scratches.
 Though some dog bites do not result in injury, they can result in infection, disfigurement, temporary or permanent disability, or death.
 Another type of dog bite is the "soft bite" displayed by well-trained dogs, by puppies, and in non-aggressive play.
-Dog bites can occur during dog fighting, as a response to mistreatment, trained dogs working as guard, police or military animals, or during a random encounter.
+Dog bites can occur during dog fighting, as a response to mistreatment, by trained dogs working as guard, police or military animals, or during a random encounter.

 There is debate on whether or not certain breeds of dogs are inherently more prone to commit attacks causing serious injury (i.e., so driven by instinct and breeding that, under certain circumstances, they are exceedingly likely to attempt or commit dangerous attacks).
 It is recognized that the risk of dog bites can be increased by human actions such as abuse or bite training, or through inaction such as neglect, carelessness in confinement or lack of control.